hiba400/projet-python/README.md

    ```

 2. **Create a Virtual Environment:**
-   It's recommended to use a virtual environment to manage dependencies.
    ```bash
    python -m venv venv
    ```

 3. **Activate the Virtual Environment:**
    - On **Windows:**
      ```bash
      venv\Scripts\activate.bat